vldeleo/PigeonDispersal/README.txt

 	including R code for plotting
 3. Notes on parameters used for filtering, assembling, calling SNPs, and filtering again

+This is not generalized code, but it /is/ the code that was used to get the results in the paper.

 Sequence data is housed at NCBI's SRA database as BioProject PRJNA666435.